ClickedTran/MineralGUI/README.md

 <details>
 <summary>Click To See Permission</summary>

-- use `mineral.command` to allows the player to open the Mineral
+- Use `mineralgui.command` to allows the player to open the `MineralGUI`
-- use `mineral.command.automine` to allows the player to turn on/off automatic mode on Mineral
+- Use `mineralgui.command.automine` to allows the player to turn on/off automatic mode on `MineralGUI`
 </details>
 <br>